 Country Monday - Friday Saturday Sunday

 U.S., Indiana 8 a.m. to 5 p.m.
-Closed Closed
+8 a.m. to 4 p.m.
+Closed

-Poland 7 a.m. to 4 p.m.
+Poland 7 a.m. to 3:00 p.m.
 Closed Closed

 IMPORTANT!
 Read the entire Operator's Manual before operating the sawmill.
 Take notice of all safety warnings throughout this manual and those posted on the machine.
 Keep this manual with this machine at all times, regardless of ownership.